tylergraham117/tylergraham-site/content/Notes/01 - Sources/Books/Hero On A Mission (book).md

 - It is meaningful to sacrifice ourselves for the sake of another.

+> [!quote]
-"One of the great tragedies a person can experience is to feel dispassionate about their own life."
+> "One of the great tragedies a person can experience is to feel dispassionate about their own life."

 In life, we should [[think of ourselves as characters in a story]].
 Everyone fits one of these 4 archetypes.